Szapi/cpp-structural-delegates/motivation.md

 The exact same concerns already apply to regular polymorphic objects passed as pointer-to-base (e.g. DLL of the underlying object is unloaded early).
 Delegates are not primarily meant to be long-lived or passed between code modules, they are best used within a single module, in a closed ecosystem, though they do open up possibilities for libraries.
 Further consideration is needed.

 ### Benefits of Delegates

+#### Subtyping Without Inheritance
+Classes don’t need to declare “I implement `i_foo`” in advance.
+If they just happen to have the right methods, we can make a delegate from them.
+This enables retrofitting interfaces onto existing classes, which ties nicely into the open/closed principle.
+Consumers don’t force producers to change their inheritance tree.
+The system can be extended with new views/interfaces without modifying the original types.

+#### Interface Subdivision (Granularity)
+Consumers only need to declare a subset of methods they care about (e.g. `communication_configs` vs. the 100-method `component_configs` object).
+This makes it easier to unit test, mock, or isolate concerns.

+#### Runtime Flexibility with Compile-time Guarantees

+Still a statically typed language: compiler can enforce strict type safety and generate the 'glue code' for us, reducing boilerplate.
+At runtime, we can swap implementations behind a stable façade, similar to virtual interfaces, but without forcing classes to commit to inheritance.

+#### Testing and Dependency Injection

+We can inject fake or mock implementations simply by passing an object with the right shape — no need for explicit inheritance to make a mock interface.

 _To be continued..._